SSAgov/uef-usability-findings/uef-findings-round15.md

 ![Back to Top](./screenshots/round-15/08-back-to-top.png)

+> The design of Back to Top shown to participants at the time of testing is not fully represented in the screenshot above.

 #### **PRO Template Collapsible Panels**

 1. Most participants needed prompting to locate the icons to collapse the panels.